EnterpriseDB/tpa/docs/src/tpaexec-rehydrate.md

 By default, when you terminate an EC2 instance, the EBS volumes attached to it are also terminated.
 In this case, since we want to reattach them to a new instance, we must disable `delete_on_termination`.
-Setting `attach_existing` makes TPAexec search for old volumes when provisioning a new instance and, if found, attach them to the instance after it's running.
+Setting `attach_existing` makes TPA search for old volumes when provisioning a new instance and, if found, attach them to the instance after it's running.